Author: Joyce Zhou

 Introduction

-Users can run complex Business Rules on any selected data cells in a Form.
-A popular scenario that uses this functionality is allocating data (top-down) at different levels of aggregation.
+Users can run complex Business Rules on any selected data cell in a Form.
+A popular scenario involving this functionality is allocating data (top-down) at different levels of aggregation.
+Let's take a look at how you would configure your Application for this scenario.

 Example

-In our sample application we illustrate the use for this case.
-In the application, we provide two methods to allocate data:
+In our sample Application, we provide two methods to allocate data:

 - Set a target at any level of the hierarchy, and the rule will allocate the target data to the leaves proportionally.